jrminter/particlesizeR/README.md

 # particlesizeR
-Convenience functions for particle size analysus
+Convenience functions for particle size analysis.
+This is in the earliest stage of development.
+Use the ideas here at your own risk.